smart-data-models/dataModel.ParksAndGardens/Garden/doc/spec_JA.md

         model: https://schema.org/color
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi: